-The following table is a list of the minimum required topics and frequencies to be addressed for all small boats.
+The following table is a list of the minimum required topics and frequencies to be addressed for all Class III and SRV's.
 NOTE: OIC's aboard more complex small boats are highly encouraged to increase frequency as appropriate.

 Table 1.
-Emergency topics and frequencies
+Class III and SRV's emergency topics and frequencies